Skip to content

 Operators

-Zeus provides a familiar set of operators for arithmetic, comparison, and logical operations.
+Zeus provides a complete set of operators covering arithmetic, bitwise, comparison, logical, ternary, and assignment operations.

 Arithmetic Operators